-Bug reports are to be reported to dalton-admin@kjemi.uio.no and will be dealt with by one of the authors, although no responsibility on the promptness of this response is given.
-In general, serious bugs that have been reported and fixed will lead to a new patch of the program, distributed from the DALTON2011 homepage.
+Bug reports are to be reported via the forum http://daltonprogram.org/forum and will be dealt with by one of the authors, although no responsibility on the promptness of this response is given.
+In general, serious bugs that have been reported and fixed will lead to a new patch of the program, distributed from the Dalton homepage.

-The DALTON2011 program is developed in an anarchistic fashion, that is, future releases of the DALTON2011 program will contain code related to areas where the authors have had their greatest interest lately.
-Although user feedback on weak points of the code is welcomed, the likelihood that the authors will comply with these are relatively minor.
+The Dalton program is developed in an anarchistic fashion, that is, future releases of the Dalton program will contain code related to areas where the authors have had their greatest interest lately.
+User feedback on weak points of the code is welcomed.